brokensandals/task-rotator-todoist/README.md

 To be useful, you'll need to have this run automatically on a schedule (say, a couple times per day), but that's currently left as an exercise for the reader.

+## Running via Docker

+A docker image is available to make running the tool easier.

+`docker run -e 'TODOIST_API_TOKEN=your_token_here' brokensandals/task-rotator-todoist`

 ## How it Works

 Retrieves three data sets from the Todoist API: